SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---
 #### Game Night
-In early 2024, my batch of clubheads started online game nights.
+Online Game Nights existed during quarantine, and were revived by my batch of clubheads in 2024.
 Popular games are the ones people have experience playing in class already, like Skribbl.io.

 If you've successfully gotten everyone onto the PES discord (which is a feat of its own), then discord has a lot of inbuilt games in the 'activity' feature, like PuttParty, which we once played.
 It also makes it easier to get on Voice Chat alongside this, which adds to the fun.